 Hong Kong man charged with terrorism, inciting separatism for slogan

-Police said the 23-year-old man charged under the law "rammed into" several officers at the unauthorized protest on Wednesday injuring some.
+Police said the 23-year-old man charged under the law rammed into several officers at the unauthorised protest on Wednesday injuring some.
 He was initially arrested for dangerous driving, media said.
 A video circulating online showed the driver knocking over several officers with his motorbike on a narrow street, before falling off and getting arrested.

 'WINDOW' In what is sure to be seen as another ominous sign for Hong Kong's freedoms, China's official Xinhua news agency said a Communist Party cadre who became prominent during a 2011 clampdown on protesters in a south China village will head a national security office in Hong Kong to be set up under the new law.

-Zheng Yanxiong, 57, most recently served as the secretary-general of the Communist Party committee of Guangdong province, an economic powerhouse bordering Hong Kong.
-He was seen calling the foreign media "rotten" in a leaked video of a government meeting leaked at the time.
+Zheng Yanxiong, 57, most recently served as the secretary general of the Communist Party committee of Guangdong province, an economic powerhouse bordering Hong Kong.
+He was seen calling the foreign media "rotten" in a leaked video of a government meeting at the time.

 ALSO READ